Chargeback guide: Dispute and prevent chargebacks

 Stripe also offers a product called Radar, which uses machine learning to help identify and prevent fraud.
 Radar is built into Stripe and will learn from your business' unique data to identify high-risk payments.

-Radar includes features like rich analytics on fraud performance and dispute rates, the ability to make custom rules for certain transactions, and a pipeline to consolidate your fraud data with Radars in your data warehouse.
+Radar includes features like rich analytics on fraud performance and dispute rates, the ability to make custom rules for certain transactions, and a pipeline to consolidate your fraud data with Radar in your data warehouse.

-Shopify is the largest eCommerce platform in the world, powering over 1 million businesses in 175 countries.
+Shopify is the largest e-commerce platform in the world, powering over 1 million businesses in 175 countries.

 Shopify is more involved in the chargeback process than some of the other payment processors we have reviewed.
 Once a customer files a chargeback, Shopify collects evidence and sends it to the credit card company, giving time for the merchant to provide additional evidence in the Shopify admin portal.
 It'll take up to 120 days to get a final decision from the credit card company.

-Shopify’s 8 Types of Chargeback
+Shopify’s 8 types of chargebacks

 The additional evidence may include proof of customer authorization and the service provided, item delivery, and the terms of service and refund policy.
 Shopify Chargebacks are marked in one of eight categories:

-• Fraudulent: A chargeback is marked "fraudulent" when the cardholder didn't authorize the charge, which is among the most common reasons for a chargeback, and typically happens when a card is stolen.
+• Fraudulent: A chargeback is marked "fraudulent" when the cardholder didn't authorize the charge, which is among the most common reasons for a chargeback and typically happens when a card is stolen.
 Suppose you believe that the customer isn't being truthful.
 In that case, you can submit evidence to the credit card company, including the date and time of order fulfillment, billing information, IP address, and more.

 • Unrecognized: An "unrecognized" chargeback happens when the buyer doesn't recognize the merchant's name or location on their statement.
 You can contact the customer directly to see if they remember making the purchase — sometimes, it's a mistake, or a spouse or family member might have made the purchase.
 If the customer still doesn't remember making the purchase, you can submit evidence to the credit card company, including shipping and tracking information.